jasonrowsell/bank-tech-test-ruby/README.md

 ### Testing

+Extensive testing and error checking was undertaken throughout the development process.
+I have broken the spec's into four separate files to make it easier to navigate the tests.

 - [Test Coverage: 100%](#test-coverage), SimpleCov
 - Testing covers and passes acceptance criteria
 - Prominence on BDD (Behaviour Driven Development)